omarpr/nest-with-graphql/STEP-BY-STEP.md

 ```
 and name it `hello`

+16. Now, let's add a query to the resolver
-16a.
-Open `src/hello/hello.resolver.ts` and add the following query:
+* Open `src/hello/hello.resolver.ts` and add the following query:
 ```typescript
   @Query(() => String)
   hello(): string {
     return 'Hello World!';
   }
 ```
-16b.
-Open the `AppModule` and add the `HelloResolver` to the providers:
+* Open the `AppModule` and verify that the `HelloResolver` is in the providers:
 ```typescript
   providers: [AppService, HelloResolver],
 ```